burrowsjeff/jeffburro.ws/coverletter.md

 Dear search committee,

-I am writing to apply for the Project Manager - Security position within Nintex.
-I have a strong background in technology, consulting, management, and finance.
-I have worked with dozens of tech companies across the US and I bring the following skills to this PM position:
+I am writing to apply for the Product Manager, Security position within ExtraHop.
+I have a strong background in program management, consulting, information security, and project management.
+I have worked with over 30 tech companies across the US and I bring the following skills to this PM position:

-* Internal and external auditing using primarily the SOC2 and ISO 27001 frameworks
+* Internal and external auditing using SOC2, ISO 27001, GDPR, and HIPAA frameworks
-* Project management and technical coordination
+* Technical project management and customer coordination
-* Technical documentation creation and review
+* Policy and procedure documentation and review
 * Process mapping and improvement

-My unique and diverse background make me a strong candidate for this position within Nintex and I look forward to hearing from you.
+My diverse background makes me a strong candidate for this position within ExtraHop and I look forward to hearing from you.

 <br><br>